matan-yes/dataScientistWorkshop_ex2/README.md

 2. Read the train.csv file into a dataframe.
    We will set all the empty cells in our dataset to be na.
-   We also read our test set, add a Survived column with empty values, the reason is for making some data preperation, before using in classification models
+   We also read our test set, add a Survived column with empty values, the reason is for making some data preperation, before using in classification models.

-   at the end of this part we will have dataframe named "dataframe" that will contain the records from both train and test sets
+ At the end of this chunk we will have dataframe named "dataframe" that will contain the records from both train and test sets.
 ```{r}
 dataframe <- read.csv('train.csv',na.strings = "")
 train_rows <- nrow(dataframe)